minio/docs/source/reference/minio-mc/mc-batch-status.rst

    The unique identifier of a job to summarize.
    To find the ID of a job, use :mc:`mc batch list`.

+   If not specified, the command returns a summary for the current active batch job.

 Global Flags
 ~~~~~~~~~~~~